-- Because it’s all about changing behavior.
-Paying off the smallest debt first allows you to see quicker progress toward your goal which helps you stay motivated.
-I know the math doesn’t work, and you may end up paying a little more in this scenario, but it’s usually a minimal difference.
+- Because it's all about changing behavior.
+Paying off the smallest debt first allows you to see quicker progress toward your goal.
+This helps you stay motivated.
+I know the math doesn't work.
+You may end up paying slightly more in this scenario, but it's usually a minimal difference.
 Successfully changing your behavior is the most important thing at this stage of the game.

 So now that you understand how the Debt Rocket works and what it can do for you, it's time to download the forms, fill in the blanks, and start the countdown toward your launch into Financial Freedom!
 Then, move on to the next post where I show you the next step in the get out of debt process!